Research-Facet-Based-Perspective-CC/CodeComprehensionWork/README.md

 In this paper, we provide a unifying umbrella to describe code comprehension based on a literature review, comprising three facets: Analytical thinking, abstract thinking, critical thinking.
 Each of these facets is linked with studies in the literature that evaluate code comprehension, for example, to measure the impact of visualizations or anti patterns in code.
 By making these facets explicit, we increase the awareness of the community that it is a multi-faceted construct, and that researchers need to state which of the facet(s) they are targeting.

 Additionally, we provide a detailed step-by-step guide on how to design good code comprehension tasks.
 To this end, we explicitly describe relevant design decisions and how they influence each other.
 We enrich this by quality critiria from psychological test construction and illustrate how they can be evaluated in subsequent studies.

+#Explanation of Files
+##FirstRun.xlsx
+This file contains the response data of the first run with 38 participants to evaluate the program comprehension tasks.